CaoQuocViet/abap-rap/Resources/document.md

-# 1. Setup docker
+# 1. Setup Docker

+Instructions to set up Docker for the project environment.

-# 2. AH4 license configuration
+# 2. AH4 License Configuration

+Steps to configure the AH4 license required for the project.

-# 3. Run docker
+# 3. Run Docker

+How to start and manage Docker containers for the application.

-# 4. Downloads and etup Eclipse to connect with AS
+# 4. Download and Setup Eclipse to Connect with AS

+Guidelines to download Eclipse IDE and configure it to connect with the SAP Application Server.

-# 5. Create database table
+# 5. Create Database Table

+Steps to create the necessary database tables using the provided `.asddls` files.

 # 6. Create CDS View

+Instructions to create Core Data Services (CDS) views for data modeling and analytics.

 # 7. Create Business Service